 Wherever you drink, the country’s favourite beer, Angkor, will be on offer.
-Brewed with the soft spring water from the mountains of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making Angkor Premium Beer a national pride.
+Brewed with the soft spring water from the mountains of Sihanoukville coupled with the finest ingredients procured from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making Angkor Premium Beer a source of national pride.
 If the local stuff doesn’t do it for you then grab a cold, fresh Heineken, now available all over Cambodia.

 Pub Street is known as Thirsty Street in French (“Rue de la Soif” in case you’re wondering), which is weird because if you’re thirsty for more than three minutes on Pub Street, you’re doing something wrong.

 A world away from that, across the river, on the other side of town, Heritage Suites Hotel hosts live jazz nights every Thursday evening, with happy hour on their cocktails and a chance to dress up a little and observe expats trying to behave.
 Amazingly, some of them even manage it.

 While there’s no live jazz, a classy atmosphere prevails at Le Bel Air, Siem Reap’s first Belgian restaurant – now we know we’re on the map – where 30 different Belgian beers are served in their aircon restaurant or outside in a beautiful, contemporary garden.
 We can wholeheartedly recommend the snail and truffle ravioli if you’re looking for a noble dish to accompany all those delicious Belgian brews.
 It’s simply stunning.